10-3-pursuit/lab-css-box-model/README.md

 - [ ] Set the image inside the element with the class of `.below-the-fold` to have a `width` of `200px`.
 - [ ] Set the div inside the element with the class of `.below-the-fold` to have a `width` of `500px`.

-Once your complete with the above tasks, your page should look something like the image below.
+Once your complete with the above tasks, you will need to continue to style the page until it looks like this:

 ![Completed lab image.](./assets/basic-example-completed.png)